 You must know how to correctly write these sentence types for IELTS as the examiner will be looking for them when they grade you for your 'grammatical range'.

-A simple sentence is one clause with a subject and verb.
+A simple sentence is one clause with a subject (S) and verb (V).

 However, it can have more than one subject and verb:

 A compound sentence consists of 2 or 3 clauses.
 It is when simple sentences are joined together.
 In this sentence structure, the clauses are joined with the following coordinating conjunctions:

 The word 'fanboys' is an easy way to remember the different conjuntions that make up compound sentences.
 Obviously the most common are 'and', 'but', 'or' and 'so'.

 Here are some examples of compound sentence structure:

 Avoid writing too many clauses as the sentence may get difficult to follow, and you cannot use each one more than once in a sentence to join clauses.